zzag/kwin-effects-cube/README.md

 This is a basic desktop cube effect for KWin.

+## How to use it

+Go to desktop effect settings, and enable the Cube effect.
+Once you've done that, the Cube effect can be activated by pressing `Meta+C` shortcut.

 ## Building from Git

 You will need the following dependencies to build this effect: